eickler/rumsim/README.md

 ## TBDs

+- Convert into StatefulSet for scaling up.
+- Liveness/readiness probes?
 - Compile into a static image with libmusl and try from:scratch container.
 - Remove file-based configuration and stick with helm/variables.